 But, isn't commercial writing b-o-r-i-n-g mind-numbing stuff?
 I don't romanticize the field.
 You won't get all your creative fulfillment here.
 That said, I've worked on plenty of projects over the years that have been fun, challenging, interesting and personally satisfying.
 And sure, plenty of others were just jobs.
-But all of them paid well - and provided nice lifestyle benefits.
+But all of them paid well-and I was able to do them while enjoying some pretty enviable lifestyle benefits.